I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 For every Elizabeth Gilbert, Margaret Attwood, or Mario Vargas Llosa there are thousands of lesser lights who will never see their work in print.

-And, just as the Grub Street hacks had to peddle their work for a pittance in centuries past, aspiring writers today have to accept tiny fees or no fees at all to get published.
+Just as the Grub Street hacks had to peddle their work for a pittance in centuries past, aspiring writers today have to accept tiny fees or no fees at all to get published.

 The arrival of the internet has made it possible for those with literary hopes to reach an audience at a very low cost.
 But, as with the first Grub Street scribblers, the economic model does not provide a living income.
 Some other form of paid work is nearly always needed for those who like to eat.